 No. Unfortunately the new requirements from the government are quite strict and the only acceptable means of transportation is flying to Pearson International Airport, followed by an airport shuttle arranged by the University of Guelph.

 Quarantine on arrival in Canada

-Yes, all incoming international and domestic students who are arriving from outside of Canada must register with University of Guelph’s Mandatory Quarantine Program.
+Yes, all incoming international and domestic students who are arriving from outside of Canada must register with University of Guelph’s Mandatory Quarantine Program before they travel.
 More information about the quarantine program can be found online.